MLLM-Tool/MLLM-Tool/README.md

 ## 👉 TODO
 - [ ] Collect more data and release the v2 dataset.
-- [ ] Update MLLM-Tool in more types&sizes of LLMs.
+- [ ] Update MLLM-Tool in more types & sizes of LLMs.
 - [ ] Empower MLLM-Tool with retrieving open-set tools.
 - [ ] Release Demo and Interactive Website.
 - [ ] ...